12 min read Personal Development

 📈 The 2-Minute Rule

-Any habit should take less than 2 minutes when you start.
+Any habit should take less than 2 minutes when I start.
 This removes friction and makes it easy to begin.

 Example: "Read for 30 minutes" becomes "Read one page"